zackiles/cursor-config/README.md

 # cursor-config

-My opinionated [Cursor Rules](https://docs.cursor.com/context/rules-for-ai).
+My opinionated [Cursor Rules](https://docs.cursor.com/context/rules-for-ai) and general Cursor configuration.
 For now these only support backend Javascript/Typescript work (Sorry my React/Golang crew).

+> [!NOTE]
+> Checkout [How Cursor Rules Work](how-cursor-rules-work.md) for an undocumented deep-dive on how Cursor uses them internally.

 ## How to Use Rules